 Richard Griffiths (Vernon Dursley)

 As much as fans collectively hated Uncle Vernon as a character, they were devastated to learn of Richard Griffiths’ passing in 2013.
-His portrayal of Vernon Dursley was pitch-perfect and provided plenty of hilarious moments to illustrate the strained dynamic between himself and his magical nephew.
-Griffiths was a celebrated English actor of stage and screen with nearly four decades of acting credits under his belt and was also the winner of numerous awards for his work including a Tony for The History Boys.
+His portrayal of Vernon Dursley was pitch-perfect and provided plenty of hilarious moments to illustrate the strained relationship between himself and his magical nephew.
+Griffiths was a celebrated English actor of stage and screen with nearly four decades of acting credits under his belt, and he was also the winner of numerous awards for his work including a Tony for The History Boys.
 He passed away at age 65 from complications following heart surgery.